sirisian/ecmascript-types/examples/typechallenges.md

 The best single vindication of a node model decision in the whole document.
 TypeScript's `keyof T` *merges* index signature keys and declared keys into one union, so `'foo' | string` collapses to `string` and the information about which key came from where is destroyed.
 Recovering it requires `P extends K`, which asks "is `K` so wide that `PropertyKey` fits inside it", because being wide is the only surviving trace of having come from an index signature.
 Then `K extends P` handles the symbol case, and the double conditional is really a hand-rolled discriminator for a distinction the type language threw away.

 In the reflection model, `properties` and `indexSignatures` are separate fields on the object node.
 They were never merged, so nothing needs recovering: pass the properties, pass an empty signature list.
-This is also why `keysOf` has to fold signature key types in explicitly, which looked like a wart when it was written and is the same fact seen from the other side.
+This is also why `keys` has to fold signature key types in explicitly, which looked like a wart when it was written and is the same fact seen from the other side.

 ## 1978 · Percentage Parser